skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 DESCRIPTION
 ===========
-``tap2sna.py`` converts a PZX, TAP or TZX file (which may be inside a zip archive) into an SZX or Z80 snapshot.
+``tap2sna.py`` converts one or two PZX, TAP or TZX files (which may be inside a zip archive) into an SZX or Z80 snapshot.
 INPUT may be the full URL to a remote zip archive or tape file, or the path to a local file.
 Arguments may be read from FILE instead of (or as well as) being given on the command line.

 OPTIONS
 =======